 Today’s firefighter is a highly trained, specialized professional.
 He or she must be experienced in the use of complex techniques and equipment in order to combat fires.
 Today’s firefighter must be prepared to battle fire anywhere: on the 20th floor of a high-rise building, in the crawl space of a factory warehouse, or beside the main tank of an oil refinery.

-In the dead of a winter night, today's firefighter must be prepared to battle searing heat and numbing ice.
+In the dead of a winter night, today’s firefighter must be ready to endure searing heat and numbing ice.
 During a clear midsummer day, the firefighter must be prepared to run through pitch-black smoke.

 Firefighting is tough, demanding work.
 It requires strength, endurance, intelligence, and courage.

-Do you want to earn the title of "firefighter"?
+Do you want to earn the title “firefighter?”